SlapOS/slapos/documentation/source/rest.rst

 Fetching list of access urls
 ----------------------------

-Explain acccess points in dictionary.
+Explain access points in dictionary.

 Client is expected to ask about connection points before doing any request.